semoglou/Machine-Learning-Customer-Segmentation/README.md

 Our approach involves a process of text preprocessing and key term extraction to prepare the data for robust clustering:

 #### `Text Preprocessing & Key Term Extraction`
-- **Identifying Key Parts of Speech**: We specifically target nouns in product descriptions as they often indicate key features or elements.
+- **Identifying Key Parts of Speech** \
+   We specifically target nouns in product descriptions as they often indicate key features or elements.
-- **Condensing Words to Their Roots**: Applying stemming techniques, we reduce words to their root forms.
+- **Condensing Words to Their Roots** \
+   Applying stemming techniques, we reduce words to their root forms.
-- **Extracting and Counting Terms**: From the stemmed nouns, we compile a frequency map to measure the significance of each term within the set of texts.
+- **Extracting and Counting Terms** \
+   From the stemmed nouns, we compile a frequency map to measure the significance of each term within the set of texts.
-- **Selecting Representative Terms**: For groups of words sharing the same root, we choose the shortest term as the representative for simplicity and clarity.
+- **Selecting Representative Terms** \
+   For groups of words sharing the same root, we choose the shortest term as the representative for simplicity and clarity.

 #### `Keyword Filtering Strategy`
+- **Exclusion Criteria** \
-- **Exclusion Criteria**: We filter out terms based on their commonality, rarity, and informativeness.
+   We filter out terms based on their commonality, rarity, and informativeness.
 Only terms that contribute meaningfully to product differentiation are retained.
+- **Threshold Settings** \
-- **Threshold Settings**: We implement a word length threshold to ensure focus on substantial terms, excluding words with non-contributive characters like '+' or '/'.
+   We implement a word length threshold to ensure focus on substantial terms, excluding words with non-contributive characters like '+' or '/'.

 #### `Constructing a Data Matrix for Clustering`
-- **Binary Variable Transformation**: Each qualifying keyword is converted into a binary variable for each product description, indicating the presence or absence of that keyword.
+- **Binary Variable Transformation** \
+   Each qualifying keyword is converted into a binary variable for each product description, indicating the presence or absence of that keyword.
-- **Integration of Price Range Data**: By including price segmentation, we add an economic dimension to the clustering process, aligning it with both qualitative and quantitative attributes.
+- **Integration of Price Range Data** \
+   By including price segmentation, we add an economic dimension to the clustering process, aligning it with both qualitative and quantitative attributes.

 #### `Clustering Output`
 The data matrix, comprising rows of individual products and columns of features (keywords and price ranges), serves as the input for clustering algorithms.
 The outcome is a set of clusters, each labeled with an indicative name reflecting the thematic essence captured by the cluster: